jchung2020/quantum-advantage-tracker.github.io/data/observable-estimations/circuit-models/floquet_mixed_field_ising/README.md

 ## Circuit Instances

 Each instance implements Floquet dynamics corresponding to the mixed-field Ising model on a heavy-hex lattice with $N=51$ or $N=74$ qubits, evolved over $N_c$ Floquet cycles (see [Model Description](#model-description) below).
-Three observables are measured, corresponding to three instance variants:
+Three observables are measured, corresponding to different instance variants:

 - **Magnetization (`mag`):**
 ```math